grafana/grafana/contribute/style-guides/redux.md

 ### thunkTester

-Fluent API that simplifies the testing of thunks
+Fluent API that simplifies the testing of thunks.

 #### Example